Generalizing the de Finetti--Hewitt--Savage theorem: Concluding the theorem of Hewitt and Savage from the theorem of Ressel

 \section{Concluding the theorem of Hewitt and Savage from the theorem of Ressel}

-In this appendix, we prove that the theorem of Ressel showing Radon presentability of completely regular Hausdorff spaces (\cite[Theorem 3, p.
+In this supplementary appendix, we prove that the theorem of Ressel showing Radon presentability of completely regular Hausdorff spaces (\cite[Theorem 3, p.
 906]{Ressel-harmonic}) implies the theorem of Hewitt and Savage on the presentability of the Baire sigma algebra of compact Hausdorff spaces (\cite[Theorem 7.2, p.
-483]{Hewitt-Savage-1955}).
+483]{Hewitt-Savage-1955}) --- illustrating the sense in which sense Ressel's generalization (which also motivates our generalization) of de Finetti's Theorem directly superseded the generalization due to Hewitt and Savage, despite it having a slightly different appearance in its form.

 Since we will have occasion to talk about the presentability of Baire sigma algebras and Radon presentability in the same context, it is desirable to reduce the risk of confusion by introducing more precise notation for the relevant sigma algebras.

 \begin{notation} For a Hausdorff space $S$, let $\bas$ denote its Baire sigma algebra, the smallest sigma algebra with respect to which all continuous functions $f\co S \rightarrow \mathbb{R}$ are measurable).
 Let $\mathcal{B}(S)$ denote its Borel sigma algebra, the smallest sigma algebra containing all open subsets of $S$ (it is clear that $\bas \subseteq \mathcal{B}(S)$).
 Let $\prs$ denote the set of all Radon probability measures on $S$, and let $\pbas$ denote the set of all Baire probability measures on $S$.
 Let $\mathcal{C}(\prs)$ be the smallest sigma algebra on $\prs$ that makes all maps of the form $\mu \mapsto \mu(B)$ measurable, where $B \in \mathcal{B}(S)$.
 Let $\mathcal{C}(\pbas)$ be the smallest sigma algebra on $\pbas$ that makes all maps of the form $\mu \mapsto \mu(A)$ measurable, where $A \in \bas$. \end{notation}